 Articles Posted in Criminal Defense

 In Maine, legal hunting hours are generally defined as the period from 30 minutes before sunrise to 30 minutes after sunset.
 These hours are based on the sunrise and sunset times in Bangor, Maine, and apply statewide.
-However, it’s crucial to note t hat there are exceptions and variations depending on the species being hunted and the specific season.
+However, it’s crucial to note that exceptions and variations depend on the species being hunted and the specific season.

 Maine Hunting Laws are very specific about days and times hunting is legal.
 Attorney John Scott Webb can help you if you are charged with not obeying the hunting laws in the Pine State.